 In most cases, the umbilical cord is about 20 inches long and almost one inch in diameter.
 It usually appears loosely coiled.
 Inside the cord are two arteries and one vein—the vein supplies the baby with oxygenated, nutrient-rich blood, and the arteries carry de-oxygenated, nutrient-depleted blood back to the placenta.
 On occasion, the umbilical cord will only have two vessels—one artery and one vein.

-Depending on the nature of the knot, nuchal cords are classified into two types:
+Nuchal cords are classified into two main types:

-- Type A Nuchal Cord: When the umbilical cord wraps around a baby’s neck 360 degrees, it is called a nuchal cord, or type A nuchal cord.
+- Type A Nuchal Cord: When the umbilical cord wraps around a baby’s neck 360 degrees.

-- Type B Nuchal Cord: A type B nuchal cord pattern occurs when the cord cannot be undone and ends up as a true knot.
+- Type B Nuchal Cord: When the cord cannot be undone and ends up as a true knot.